In the clinic for Dec. 23, 2025

 Dec.
 23, 2025

-Clinical updates, including trial initiations, enrollment status and data readouts and publications: Lunit.
+Clinical updates, including data readouts and publications: Astrazeneca, Humacyte, Immutep, Neurosense, Promontory.

 Briefs